QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Baseline Classical Neural Network Architectures

 \section{Baseline Classical Neural Network Architectures}

-To investigate robustness under different adversarial attacks, we consider two categories of models: (i) classical neural networks, including fully connected deep neural networks (DNNs) and convolutional neural networks (CNNs), and (ii) hybrid quantum--classical neural networks (HQCNNs) with four architectural variants based on different quantum circuit entanglement patterns.
-The hybrid models will be described in detail in Section~\ref{sec:qshield}.
-This comparative approach provides a thorough evaluation of conventional versus quantum-enhanced neural networks.
+To systematically investigate model robustness under diverse adversarial attacks, we evaluate two primary categories of models: (i) classical neural networks, comprising fully connected deep neural networks (DNNs) and convolutional neural networks (CNNs), and (ii) hybrid quantum--classical neural networks (HQCNNs), which feature four architectural variants distinguished by their quantum circuit entanglement patterns.
+The hybrid models are detailed in Section~\ref{sec:qshield}.
+This comparative methodology ensures a comprehensive evaluation of conventional architectures against quantum-enhanced neural networks.